viniston/Development/Dal/README.txt

 So in GenericRepository i am keeping all my Data access methods .
 So if i instantiate CommonRepository class i can avail both

 class methods

+-Thank you for reading and sorry for the inconvenience. :-)

+-Viniston Fernando